-(Robbinsdale, MN – September 20, 2016) – Today, North Memorial Medical Center announced that it has received full accreditation status from the Society of Cardiovascular Patient Care (SCPC) for excellence in the care and management of heart failure customers.
-SCPC’s Heart Failure (HF) Accreditation helps facilities: manage the heart failure customer population more effectively and efficiently; reduce readmissions; and improve outcomes.
+(Robbinsdale, MN – September 20, 2016) – Today, North Memorial Medical Center announced that it has received full accreditation status from the Society of Cardiovascular Patient Care (SCPC) for excellence in the care and management of heart failure patients.
+SCPC’s Heart Failure (HF) Accreditation helps facilities: manage the heart failure patient population more effectively and efficiently; reduce readmissions; and improve outcomes.

-North Memorial Health Care has demonstrated its expertise and commitment to quality customer care by meeting or exceeding an array of stringent criteria and undergoing a comprehensive onsite review by a team of SCPC’s accreditation review specialists.
-Hospitals that receive SCPC’s HF Accreditation status employ an evidence-based, protocol-driven and systematic approach to customer management.
-This allows clinicians to reduce time to treatment and to better risk stratify customers while also reducing length-of-stay.
+North Memorial Health Care has demonstrated its expertise and commitment to quality patient care by meeting or exceeding an array of stringent criteria and undergoing a comprehensive onsite review by a team of SCPC’s accreditation review specialists.
+Hospitals that receive SCPC’s HF Accreditation status employ an evidence-based, protocol-driven and systematic approach to patient management.
+This allows clinicians to reduce time to treatment and to better risk stratify patients while also reducing length-of-stay.

 By achieving SCPC’s Heart Failure Accreditation status, North Memorial Health Care demonstrates expertise in the following areas: